Consistent Robust Adversarial Prediction for General Multiclass Classification

 In the experiment, we consider the methods using the original feature space and using a Gaussian radial basis function kernel feature space.
 The methods that we compare include two variations of our approach, the threshold based ({$\text{AL}^{\text{ord-th}}$}), and the multiclass-based ({$\text{AL}^{\text{ord-mc}}$}).
 The baselines we use for the threshold-based models include an SVM-based reduction framework algorithm ({$\text{RED}^{\text{th}}$}) \citep{li2007ordinal}, the \emph{all threshold} method with hinge loss ({AT}) \citep{shashua2003ranking,chu2005new}, and the \emph{immediate threshold} method with hinge loss ({IT}) \citep{shashua2003ranking,chu2005new}.
 For the multiclass-based models, we compare our method with an SVM-based reduction framework algorithm using multiclass features ({$\text{RED}^{\text{mc}}$}) \citep{li2007ordinal}, cost-sensitive one-sided support vector regression ({CSOSR}) \citep{tu2010one}, cost-sensitive one-versus-one SVM ({CSOVO}) \citep{lin2014reduction}, and cost-sensitive one-versus-all SVM ({CSOVA}) \citep{lin2008ordinal}.
 For our Gaussian kernel experiment, we compare our threshold-based model ({$\text{AL}^{\text{ord-th}}$}) with {SVORIM} and {SVOREX} \citep{chu2005new}.

-In our experiments, we first make 20 random splits of each dataset into training and testing sets.
-We performed two stages of five-fold cross validation on the first split training set for tuning each model's regularization constant $\lambda$.
+In our experiments, we performed two stages of five-fold cross validation on the training set of a random split of the dataset to tune each model's regularization constant $\lambda$.
 In the first stage, the possible values for $\lambda$ are $2^{-i}, i=\{1,3,5,7,9,11,13\}$.
 Using the best $\lambda$ in the first stage, we set the possible values for $\lambda$ in the second stage as $2^{\frac{i}{2}} \lambda_0, i=\{-3,-2,-1,0,1,2,3\}$, where $\lambda_0$ is the best parameter obtained in the first stage.